Safaripark Beekse Bergen: History

 In 1968 the “Lion Park Beekse Bergen” was opened, in which visitors could observe lions from their car.
 Because this idea was new for the Netherlands it became a major success.
 Two years later two extra terrains were opened, in which leopards and baboons could be seen.
 In the next four years seven more types of animals were added to the park, for instance zebras, giraffes and an elephant.
 Because the park did now not only concern lions anymore, the name was changed in 1974 into Safaripark Beekse Bergen.

 In 1980 the total size of the park had grown to 120 hectares and six more types of animal had been added.
 Until that point there had only been a car safari, but in 1982 a walking safari was opened.
 This was only at a small part of the park, but it gave the visitors a chance to observe various sorts of animals which were too small to be shown in the open car safari areas.
 Furthermore, a bird show was opened in 1984, which was another unique experience for the Netherlands.

 In the years that followed the park became less popular and it looked like the Safaripark would go bankrupt.
 However, in 1987 the organization Libéma bought the park and with this new owner the park started evolving again.
 The walking safari was enhanced and a bus safari and boat safari were added.
 Today Libéma is still the owner and the Safaripark Beekse Bergen has become the fourth zoo of the Netherlands.

-Since a few years Libéma is also the owner of Speelland Beekse Bergen, which is an amusement park for families with children.
-This park is located adjacent to the Safaripark Beekse Bergen and therefore these two parks are working together more and more.
-For instance, the park manager of the Safaripark is also the park manager of Speelland and also the shops are working as one.
-The idea is to let the two parks become in line with each other more, so that a day-trip to the Beekse Bergen really becomes a day-trip to Africa.
+Part of the Beekse Bergen resort, entirely owned by Libéma, is Speelland Beekse Bergen, an outdoor and indoor amusement park for families with children.
+The park is located adjacent to Safaripark Beekse Bergen and an integrated part of the entire resort, which further consists of holiday parks Lake Resort, Safari Resort as well as the Safari Hotel.
+The various parks are increasingly working together providing a fully immersive safari experience.
+This is achieved by increasingly integrating the previously segregated management teams.
+For instance, the Safaripark manager now also runs Speelland and similar management integration is applied to all the shops.
+The idea is to let the various parks and entities become in line with each other more, so that a day-trip to Beekse Bergen really becomes like a day-trip to Africa.